 I Hate You, Vampire Dad: Wants to kill his vampire father, Dracula, both for turning him into a vampire and for generally being evil.
 He eventually gets over this by the second game, seeking to help Dracula redeem himself by killing Zobek and Satan and then letting Dracula kill himself.
 By the very end of it, he seems content that Dracula just wants to live in peace, and it's implied he goes to join him and be together as a family.

-"I'm Victor...
-Victor Belmont!
-And the last of my illustrious bloodline!"
+"I am Victor...
+Victor Belmont.
+Commander of the Brotherhood of Light.
+Protector of humanity.
+And the last of my illustrious bloodline."

 Defeat Means Friendship: When Dracula defeats him, he spares his life and gives him the antidote to the demon virus.
 This convinces Victor to help him, since he is evidently not quite the same being he was trained to hate and fight.